Missing Stonehenge piece could unlock mystery

 But its return could help experts uncover the source of the sarsen stones used in creating the monument around five millennia ago.

 During excavations in the 1950s, cracks were discovered in one of the sarsens and work undertaken to reinforce it.
-The core was drilled out before metal rods were inserted to keep it the stone standing.
+The core was drilled out before metal rods were inserted to keep the stone standing.

 Robert Phillips, an employee from the company that carried out the repairs, kept the 108 centimeter-long core after completing his work, for many years displaying it on a wall in his office.